The characters page for Mad Father.

-- The Sociopath: Hinted that he may be this.
+- The Sociopath: Heavily implied that he may be this.
 Even as a little kid, he became addicted to killing and associating himself with beauty.

 - Well-Intentioned Extremist: In some weird, very twisted way.
 His reasoning behind wanting to turn Aya into a doll is his roundabout and horrible way to stop her from making his same mistakes and preserve what leftover innocence and purity she had left, as he noticed Aya exhibiting behavior similar to his as a child.
 Adding her to his doll collection was implied to be just a sweet side bonus.